Open positions / projects

 We are open for master/PhD/Post-doc position applications.

-Topological semi-metals are a new class of materials in which electrons behave like massless particles.
-Their unique properties lead to highly unusual materials behavior, which we hope to harness in future technology.
-One of their properties is an unusually strong, paramagnetic response in strong magnetic fields.
-Using on-chip magnetometry, you can search for this quantum property in different classes of topological materials.
+Topological semi-metals represent a new class of materials in which electrons behave like massless particles.
+These unique characteristics result in unusual material behavior, which we aim to leverage for future technological advancements.
+One notable property of these materials is their strong paramagnetic response in high magnetic fields.
+In this project, you will investigate this quantum property across various classes of topological materials while subjected to extremely high magnetic fields and low temperatures.

 Superconducting nanostructures fabricated by Focused Ion Beam deposition